Breast cancer and prevention articles with natural breast cancer prevention information...

 Nuts and seeds such as almonds and pumpkin seeds can also be useful at helping prevent diseases such as breast cancer.
-These healthy foods contain antioxidants, phytochemicals as well as a known cancer fighting mineral called Selenium.
+These healthy foods contain antioxidants, phytochemicals as well as a known cancer fighting mineral called selenium.

 Foods that are high on the glycemic index can also play havoc with your body's hormone levels.
 White flour, white sugar, white rice and even white potatoes are able to trigger some of the hormones that encourage the growth of abnormal cells in breast tissue.

-You can minimize this danger by eliminating these potentially dangerous carbohydrates from your diet.
+You can minimize this danger by reducing or eliminating these potentially dangerous carbohydrates from your diet.
 Make your menopausal years safe, healthy and happy by switching to whole grains and carbs that have high levels of natural fiber.